-- What are the issues affecting people and where they live? - How do people affect the environment? - · How does the environment affect us? - · What decisions are being made about the use and management of - An appreciation of current events and world problems - How to plan a fieldwork investigation
+- -What are the issues affecting people and where they live? - -How do people impact the environment? - -What decisions are being made about the use and management of resources? - You will also develop skills which are transferable across subjects, including: - -How to plan and carry out a successful fieldwork investigation - -Using Geographical Information Systems effectively - -Applying statistical analysis - -Becoming both an independent learner and someone that can work well in a team